awsdocs/amazon-workspaces-administration-guide/doc_source/workspaces-access-control.md

-# Identity and Access Management for Workspaces<a name="workspaces-access-control"></a>
+# Identity and access management for WorkSpaces<a name="workspaces-access-control"></a>

-By default, IAM users don't have permissions for Workspaces resources and operations\.
-To allow IAM users to manage Workspaces resources, you must create an IAM policy that explicitly grants them permissions, and attach the policy to the IAM users or groups that require those permissions\.
+By default, IAM users don't have permissions for WorkSpaces resources and operations\.
+To allow IAM users to manage WorkSpaces resources, you must create an IAM policy that explicitly grants them permissions, and attach the policy to the IAM users or groups that require those permissions\.
 For more information about IAM policies, see [Policies and Permissions](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html) in the *IAM User Guide* guide\.

-Workspaces also creates an IAM role to allow the Workspaces service access to required resources\.
+WorkSpaces also creates an IAM role to allow the WorkSpaces service access to required resources\.

 **Note**
-Amazon Workspaces doesn’t support the provisioning of IAM credentials into a WorkSpace \(such as with an instance profile\)\.
+Amazon WorkSpaces doesn’t support the provisioning of IAM credentials into a WorkSpace \(such as with an instance profile\)\.

 For more information about IAM, see [Identity and Access Management \(IAM\)](https://aws.amazon.com/iam) and the [https://docs.aws.amazon.com/IAM/latest/UserGuide/](https://docs.aws.amazon.com/IAM/latest/UserGuide/)\.
 You can find the WorkSpaces\-specific resources, actions, and condition context keys for use in IAM permission policies at [Actions, Resources, and Condition Keys for Amazon WorkSpaces](https://docs.aws.amazon.com/IAM/latest/UserGuide/list_amazonworkspaces.html) in the *IAM User Guide*\.

 For a tool that helps you create IAM policies, see the [ AWS Policy Generator](http://aws.amazon.com/blogs/aws/aws-policy-generator/)\.
 You can also use the [IAM Policy Simulator](https://docs.aws.amazon.com/IAM/latest/UsingPolicySimulatorGuide/) to test whether a policy would allow or deny a specific request to AWS\.

-**Example 1: Perform all Workspaces tasks**  <a name="perform-workspaces-tasks"></a>
+**Example 1: Perform all WorkSpaces tasks**  <a name="perform-workspaces-tasks"></a>
-The following policy statement grants an IAM user permission to perform all Workspaces tasks, including creating and managing directories\.
+The following policy statement grants an IAM user permission to perform all WorkSpaces tasks, including creating and managing directories\.
 It also grants permission to run the quick setup procedure\.
-Although Amazon Workspaces fully supports the `Action` and `Resource` elements when using the API and command line tools, to use Amazon Workspaces from the AWS Management Console, an IAM user must have permissions for the following actions and resources:
+Although Amazon WorkSpaces fully supports the `Action` and `Resource` elements when using the API and command line tools, to use Amazon WorkSpaces from the AWS Management Console, an IAM user must have permissions for the following actions and resources:
 + Actions: "`workspaces:*"` and `"ds:*"`
 + Resources: `"Resource": "*"`
-The following example policy shows how to allow an IAM user to use Amazon Workspaces from the AWS Management Console\.
+The following example policy shows how to allow an IAM user to use Amazon WorkSpaces from the AWS Management Console\.

 ```
 {